My Google Maps coverage

 The railway served the South Quay and various businesses along the River Ouse.

-Just after the car is where the second Swing Bridge would have been sited.
+Just after the car is where the Swing bridge once lay.

 Pictures of the South Quay at Kings Lynn in different years of its life.